IBM/SpectrumScaleTools/ece_os_readiness/README.md

 [ INFO  ] c72f3u01 all NVMe drives have the same metadata size [ INFO  ] c72f3u01 all NVMe drives have 0 metadata size
 [ INFO  ] c72f3u01 all NVMe drives have unique IDs
-[ INFO  ] c72f3u01 has at least one SSD or NVMe device that ECE can use.
-This is required to run ECE [ INFO  ] c72f3u01 has 64 drives that ECE can use
+[ INFO  ] c72f3u01 has a total of 64 storage devices can be used by ECE [ INFO  ] c72f3u01 is checking NIC
-[ INFO  ] c72f3u01 checking NIC adapters
 [ INFO  ] c72f3u01 has ConnectX-5 adapter which is supported by ECE
-[ INFO  ] c72f3u01 checking 10.168.3.101 device and link speed
+[ INFO  ] c72f3u01 is checking device name of 10.168.3.101 and its speed
 [ INFO  ] c72f3u01 the IP address 10.168.3.101 is found on device ib1
-[ INFO  ] c72f3u01 interface ib1 has a link of 100000 Mb/s.
-Which is supported to run ECE
+[ INFO  ] c72f3u01 has ib1 with 100000 Mb/s speed can be used by ECE
+[ INFO  ] c72f3u01 is checking tuned profile
-[ INFO  ] c72f3u01 current active profile is storagescale-ece
+[ INFO  ] c72f3u01 has current tuned profile: storagescale-ece
-[ INFO  ] c72f3u01 tuned is matching the active profile [ INFO  ] c72f3u01 python 3 YAML module found
+[ INFO  ] c72f3u01 current tuned profile matched system settings [ INFO  ] c72f3u01 python 3 YAML module found

 	Summary of this standalone run:
-		Run started at 2023-04-06 03:05:55.171947
+		Run started at 2023-09-26 23:56:24.207123
-		ECE Readiness version 1.71
+		ECE Readiness version 1.80
 		Hostname: c72f3u01
 		OS: Red Hat Enterprise Linux 8.4
 		Architecture: x86_64